FAQ

 How is the El Dorado Promise Scholarship Funded?

 Murphy Oil Corporation created the Promise to give El Dorado students an additional opportunity to pursue higher education.
-Murphy Oil Corporation will provide 100 percent of the Promise scholarship funds.
+Murphy Oil Corporation provides 100 percent of the Promise scholarship funds.